Hongeo muchim

-Hongeo muchim (홍어무침; lit. "skate mixed dish") is a spicy chilled salad in Korean cuisine made primarily from fermented skate (hongeo) and various mixed vegetables, dressed in a pungent, spicy, and sour gochujang (Korean chili paste) sauce.
+Hongeo muchim is a spicy chilled salad in Korean cuisine made primarily from fermented skate (hongeo) and various mixed vegetables, dressed in a pungent, spicy, and sour gochujang (Korean chili paste) sauce.
 It is a variant of Korean hoe-muchim (raw fish salad) and is a specialty of Korea's Jeolla Province region.

 Significance

 Hongeo muchim holds a significant place in the regional cuisine of Jeolla Province, often served as a main dish or a strong banchan.
 In parts of the Jeolla and Chungcheong regions, hongeo muchim is traditionally served at certain funeral meals alongside dishes such as yukgaejang; local sources describe this practice as customary in some communities.

-Vendors in urban food markets commonly sell Hongeo muchim, which indicates the dish’s circulation beyond its regional origins.
+Vendors in urban food markets commonly sell hongeo muchim, which indicates the dish’s circulation beyond its regional origins.

-Unlike Hongeo-hoe (fermented raw skate), which is simply sliced and consumed with dipping sauces, Hongeo muchim is a mixed dish where the skate is tossed with a variety of fresh ingredients and a complex dressing.
+Unlike hongeo-hoe (fermented raw skate), which is simply sliced and consumed with dipping sauces, hongeo muchim is a mixed dish where the skate is tossed with a variety of fresh ingredients and a complex dressing.

 The dish has a distinctive ammonia-like aroma attributed in sources to compounds produced during the skate's fermentation; reactions to this aroma vary among consumers.
 The aroma is a characteristic feature of fermented skate and affects its reception outside regions where it is commonly consumed.

 Some vendors use ray (ganjaemi) as a substitute for skate for cost or availability considerations.